 This form is used to create a file with an image of the currently displayed graphics scene.
-VMD can write input script files for a number of image processing packages.
-These packages are listed in table 8.1.
-Once VMD creates an input script in one of the supported formats, the particular package can use this file to create a final output image.
-See Chapter § 8 for more information on how rendering is performed.
+VMD can write input script files for a number of external rendering packages.
+These packages are listed in table 6.1.
+Once VMD creates a scene description in one of the supported formats, the particular package can use this file to create a final output image.
+See Chapter § 6 for more information on how rendering is performed.